Should You Add Water to Dry Dog Food?

 - Switch to a Higher-Quality Kibble: Choose a dog food made with high-quality, easily digestible ingredients that support gut health without the need for added moisture.

-- Add Wet Food or Broth: If you want to increase moisture, consider mixing a small amount of raw or fresh dog food or dog-safe broth with the kibble.
+- Add Wet Food or Broth: If you want to increase moisture, consider mixing a small amount of raw fresh dog food or dog-safe broth with the kibble.
 This can enhance flavour and moisture without the same risks as water.

 - Incorporate Probiotics: Adding a dog-safe probiotic supplement can help maintain a healthy gut microbiome, improving digestion without the need for water-softened food.